alhuizenga/waterfalls_of_hamilton/README.md

 ## Running the app

 1. Copy the index.html file into the root directory of your web server.
-1. Copy the style.css file into the root/css folder.
+1. Copy the style.css, bootstrap.min.css, and bootstrap-drawer.min.css files into the root/css folder.
 1. Copy the app.js and waterfalls.js files into the root/js folder
 1. Copy the required library js files into the root/js/libs folder (Or, edit the script tags at the bottom of index.html to point to online locations of the libraries).
 These include:
     * knockout-3.4.2.js